vdaas/vald/docs/user/get-started.md

 - Auto Indexing
     - Normally, when changing the Graph Index, the Graph must be locked, but Vald uses distributed index graph, it is extremely difficult for the user to reconstruct the Graph.
-    - Therefore, Vlad automativally indexes distributed Graphs sequentially.
+    - Therefore, Vald automatically indexes distributed Graphs sequentially.

 - Ingress/Egress Filltering
-    - Vald has flexible customizability, which is the Ingress / Egress filter.
+    - Vald has flexible customizability, which is the Ingress/Egress filter.
     - These can be freely configured by the user to fit the Vald grpc interface.
-        - Ingress Filter: Ability to Vectorize through Filter on request.
+        - Ingress Filter: Ability to Vectorize through filter on request.
         - Egress Filter: A function to rerank or filter the Search response with your own algorithm.

-- Horizonal Scaling
+- Horizontal Scaling
     - Vald is a cloud-native vector search engine running on Kubernetes, which enables horizontal scalling of memory and cpu for billion scale of vector data.

 - Auto Index Backup